Disney Fantasy: History

 In February 2007, Disney Cruise Line announced that it had commissioned two new ships for its fleet with Meyer Werft shipyards in Papenburg, Germany.
 The first steel-cut, for scrollwork on the ship's hull, took place in March 2009.
-Later that month, the two ships were named, with the Disney Fantasy set to enter service on March 31, 2012, a little over a year after its sister vessel, the Disney Dream.
+Later that month, the two ships were named, with the Disney Fantasy set to enter service on March 31, 2012, a little over a year after her sister vessel, the Disney Dream.

 Disney Fantasy is structurally almost identical to Disney Dream, with a gross tonnage of 130,000, a length of 340 m and a width of 42 m.
 Disney Fantasy has 1,250 passenger cabins.

 The ship's keel was laid on February 11, 2011.
 Disney Cruise Line president, Karl Holz, along with Minnie Mouse, officially placed a magic coin beneath the ship's hull.
 The coin is identical to that which was placed beneath the Disney Dream, however, featured the hull number S688, and the date of the keel laying.

 On September 13, 2011 it was announced that the stern character on Disney Fantasy would be Dumbo, the Flying Elephant.

 On December 9, 2011, Meyer Werft found several water lines open on the cruise ship.
 48 cabins were damaged at a cost of approximately €1 million.

 Disney Fantasy was floated out of the building dock on January 10, 2012, at Meyer Werft.
 Disney Fantasy was delivered to Disney Cruise Line on February 9, 2012, in Bremerhaven, Germany.

 Disney Fantasy arrived in the United States for the first time, calling on New York, on February 28, 2012.
 The ship was formally named on March 1, 2012, in New York City.
 The "godmother" of the ship is Mariah Carey.
 A ceremony was held on the ship featuring performances in the Walt Disney Theatre.
 Neil Patrick Harris hosted and comedian Jerry Seinfeld performed during the show.

-Ever since, Disney Fantasy has been based at Disney Cruise Line's terminal at Port Canaveral, Florida. and cruises to the Caribbean including visits to Disney's private island Castaway Cay.
+Until 2025 Disney Fantasy was based at Disney Cruise Line's terminal at Port Canaveral, Florida., cruising to the Caribbean including visits to Disney's private island Castaway Cay.
+For the summer 2025 season, it will make its European debut, crusing from Southampton.

+Disney Fantasy entered drydock during late September of 2025 at Damen Shipyard in Brest, France.
+The drydock included the renovation of multiple spaces including the addition of a new concierge tower suite, a refreshed poolside food offering, and enhancements to the spa and concierge lounge.
+The Disney Fantasy returned to service from this period on November 3rd, 2025.

 In March 2020, cruises were suspended due to the COVID-19 pandemic.
 Disney Cruise Line extended its suspension of all departures several times, finally returning Disney Fantasy to active duty on September 11, 2021.
 On December 30, 2021, passengers were unable to debark the ship at St. Thomas due to a rise in onboard COVID-19 cases.